pacna/MyMusic/Edge.MyMusic/README.md

 $ dotnet run -webapp
 ```

--   `audios`: Specify the folder or file path for your audio files.
+-   `--audios`: Specify the folder or file path for your audio files.
 This enables you to seamlessly embed the files in the server for efficient access.

 ```bash
 $ dotnet run --audios=path/to/folder/or/file